woylie/ebb-legacy/README.md

 - Prints time balance.
 - Considers vacation days, holidays and sick days.
+- Supports half days off.
 - Allows to configure working hours per weekday.
+- Time adjustment for the current window.
 - No documentation.
 - No tests.
 - Not extensible.